 Windows 7 allows creating a bootable System Repair Disc - CD or DVD that boots right into Repair your computer options.
-This disc launches so-called Recovery Environment (RE) and it cannot be used to install Windows.
+This disc launches the so-called Recovery Environment (RE), and it cannot be used to install Windows.
 You can also create the disc in Safe Mode of Windows 7.

 Please bear in mind that a 32-bit (x86) Repair Disc can only be used to fix 32-bit Windows 7 editions and a 64-bit (x64) Repair Disc works with 64-bit Windows 7 editions only.

 A good thing is that you can repair any edition (Starter, Home Basic, Home Premium, Ultimate, etc) of Windows 7 with this disc, as long as it is meant for the same hardware architecture (32-bit or 64-bit).

 The same option was available in Windows Vista before Service Pack 1, but Microsoft decided to remove it for some reason.
 Windows XP has no equivalent to this disc; Windows 8/8.1 and 10 have Recovery Drive with enhanced repair features.